 In the morning our gorgeous Unanyntji will lead early risers in a connecting to the self with some divine dancing.

-We will have some brekkie, and then head to Paxlease House for a talking stick discussion about the weekend, the venue and a blessing for the day.
+We will have some brekkie, and then have a talking stick discussion about the weekend, the venue and a blessing for the day.
 We will do a practice run-through of the casting circle with Awen, and have a meditation to connect us to the land, to one another and to our ancestors of place and spirit.
 The opening Ritual will then commence.

 Morning tea will be gladly consumed!